floragunncom/search-guard-docs/configuration.md

 #### Proxy authentication

-todo: write
+Coming soon.

 #### Examples

-Please refer to the Addendum A of this documentation for some common configuration examples.
+Please refer to the [Addendum A](addendum_a_configuration_examples.md) of this documentation for some common configuration examples.

 ## Configure internal users and roles

 If you do not have any external authentication backend like LDAP or Kerberos, you can also define an internal list of users and their passwords and roles, and use that for authentication and authorization.
 This is done in the file `sg_internal_users.yml`.
+The syntax is:

 ```
 admin: